top of page

 What is Single Process Color?

-Single process color is also known as "all-over color" or "base color" because it covers the entire head of hair.
-Single process coloring is a relatively quick and easy process, making it a popular choice for those looking for a simple hair color change.
-This process does not involve foils.
-To better understand the foiling process, you can read one of my articles here.
+Single process color, often referred to as "all-over color" or "base color," is a hair coloring technique that covers the entire head of hair in a single step.
+It is a straightforward and efficient process, making it a popular choice for individuals seeking a simple and quick hair color change.
+Unlike some other coloring techniques, single process color does not use foils.
+If you're curious about the foiling process and want to delve deeper into the details, you can explore a comprehensive guide in one of my articles here.

 Variations of Single Process Color